kcharris/TreeDB/README.md

 * Date fields use calendar dialog boxes.
 * The only required field is Name, and a few items are given a default to make item creation quicker.
 * Quickly create and edit items with easy to access dialog boxes.

+### Database Management
+* Allows the CRUD management of different databases so users can keep different lists
+* Allows users to backup databases where they can be managed on another page

 ### Data
 This tool generalizes items and their properties for management.
 Here are the properties of each item.